It’s five years since the day we went on our first date, on what I didn’t know would be the last first date of my life.

 Ahh, the quintessential Stephen King classic.
-King presents the story through a variety of means: letters, Sue Snell’s book, newspaper headlines, and other methods, placing the tragedy firmly at the centre of the narrative.
-As per his style, he has crafted riveting characters who are characterized by deep inner conflicts of various forms, in this book mostly centred around sex and authority (I’m collapsing religion into authority in this context).
+King presents the story through a variety of means: letters, the book that Sue Snell published, newspaper headlines, and other methods, placing the tragedy firmly at the centre of the narrative.
+As per his style, he has crafted riveting characters characterised by deep inner conflicts of various forms.
+In this book, these conflicts are mostly centred around sex and authority (I’m collapsing religion into authority in this context).
 Carrie also already features that Stephen King hallmark of writing: the stream of consciousness.

-I think that my favourite character in the novel is Margaret White, which I did not expect.
-Margaret White read like an eerie exposition into how one of my deeply religious Pentecostal aunts would have become if they were a character in King’s universe.
-So much of her, even her speech, was hauntingly familiar and had parallels I could observe in my Pentecostal upbringing: the deep shaming of anything remotely sexual, deep religiosity, the distrust of Carrie.
+Perhaps my favourite character in the novel is Margaret White, a choice which I did not expect.
+Margaret White read like an eerily accurate exposition into how one of my deeply religious Pentecostal aunts would have become had they been a character in King’s universe.
+So much of her, even her speech, was hauntingly familiar and had parallels I could observe in my own Pentecostal upbringing: the deep shaming of anything remotely sexual, deep religiosity, the distrust of Carrie.

-The build-up to the prom scene, especially when Carrie was getting ready for prom, was also reminiscent of some of my feelings as a former religious girl, especially this line: “Wearing it gave her a weird, dreamy feeling that was half shame and half defiant excitement.”
-That intense dichotomy of half-shame/half-defiance was definitive of me from 16 to 20.
-I was actually forced to think back and confront some of my own (already-wrestled and buried) demons while I was reading it, emotions which I had not anticipated dealing with again, but hey.
+The build-up to the prom scene, especially the sections showing Carrie getting ready, was reminiscent of my own feelings as a former religious girl, especially this line: “Wearing it gave her a weird, dreamy feeling that was half shame and half defiant excitement.”
+That intense dichotomy of half-shame/half-defiance was definitive of my own experiences from 16 to 20.
+This book forced me to think back and confront some of my own (already-wrestled and buried) demons while I was reading it, emotions which I had not anticipated dealing with again, but hey.
 Stephen King gives me ~feels~.

 All in all, I think Carrie is an okay book.
-Not the one I would recommend to a person just coming to Stephen King, but definitely recommendation should his writing become a favourite.
+Not the one I would recommend to a person just coming to Stephen King’s sizeable body of work, but is a must-read should his writing become a favourite.